This article describes the Network Settings page of the Datto BCDR device GUI.

 Datto recommends providing at least one remote DNS server (such as Google's 126.96.36.199.).If the local DNS Server is involved in a disaster scenario, your Datto device will be able to use the remote DNS Server to resolve dattobackup.com, allowing you to perform a remote recovery.

 In a domain environment, you can enter the FQDN for the DNS Search Domain so the Datto device can protect machines using DHCP by their hostnames.

-This sets the hostname of the Datto device.
+This setting sets the hostname of the Datto device.

-Datto recommends using a hostname for the Datto device that helps identify the customer, company, or network on which it is deployed.
-This is because this Datto device's hostname appears in the Datto Partner Portal's Device List.
+Datto recommends using a hostname for the Datto device that helps identify the customer, company, or network on which it is deployed because this Datto device's hostname appears in the Datto Partner Portal's Device List.

 Windows Networking - Workgroup Mode

-This optional field is where the Datto device can be joined to a domain.
+This optional field is where you can join the Datto device to a domain.